andriwild/synci/README.md

 ### Frontend

+- Copy the `./frontend/.env.sample` to `./frontend/.env`
+  - Get all the keycloak stuff from TODO: where do we get the secrets from?
-Execute the following commands from the project root:
+- Execute the following commands from the project root:

 ```bash
 cd frontend